depeperwinkel

 - large quantities on request

-Gift wrapping
+Gift packaging

-- The jar is available in a tasteful gift packaging, consisting of a cube box filled with black tissue paper.
+- The jar is available in tasteful gift packaging, consisting of a cube box filled with black tissue paper.

-- For an overview of our gift packaging, please refer to the section gift wrapping
+- For an overview of our gift packaging, please refer to the section. gift packaging

 General advice

-- store coriander seeds in a dark, dry and cool place
+- Store coriander seeds in a dark, dry, and cool place.

 - best before November 2027 (11-2027)

-- This expiration date is an indication
+- This expiration date is an indication.

 Share